Cycling in Taiwan

 Bike Routes of Taiwan

 For the purpose of this Ultimate Guide to Cycling in Taiwan, we’ve included information mostly on Taiwan’s National Cycling Route Network.
 Are these the best cycling routes in Taiwan?
 Not always, but they are well-signed and take cyclists through some of the most scenic and unique destinations across the island.
-If you want to find a growing list of cycling routes in Taiwan put together by cyclists across the Internet, visit this page here.

 “Round Island” / Huan Dao (環島)